jvictorjs/jvictorjs/README.md

 ## Hi, I'm João Victor, software developer and YouTube creator.

 * 🗣 You can call me Jon (he/him)
-* 🤖 I love Telegram chatbots and I teach people how to create them with my YouTube step by step video [tutorials](https://www.youtube.com/playlist?list=PLkESTH940G9Um3QdVFwp1YvqzumuVDEJW).
+* 🤖 I love Telegram chatbots and I teach people how to create them with my YouTube step by step [tutorial videos](https://www.youtube.com/playlist?list=PLkESTH940G9Um3QdVFwp1YvqzumuVDEJW).
 * 💼 I'm currently working on frontend development using Vue and data manipulation with Pentaho Data Integration
 * 📱 I'm the creator and mainteiner of [TremdGol Free](https://play.google.com/store/apps/details?id=com.bolanarede.tremdgol_free), a live soccer statistics app for Android.
 * 🙂 I'm looking to collaborate on web and mobile development, and also interested in automation with Google Apps Script.